-Cooking classes are a great way to learn more about traditional Balinese cuisine and how to make a lavish Balinese feast without studying online for weeks.
+Cooking classes are a great way to learn more about traditional Balinese cuisine and to learn how to make a lavish Balinese feast without studying online for weeks.

-If you want to learn more about this aspect of Balinese culture, you’ll love our guide to the best cooking classes in Bali.
+If you want to learn more about this aspect of Balinese culture, then you’re going to love our guide to the best cooking classes in Bali.

 The Best Cooking Classes In Bali